Maximise Your Impact: A Practical Guide to Carbon Accounting

 What are the different methods?

-Based on the information available, there are several different recommended methods.
-The general rule of thumb is always to use the highest quality data source available.
+Based on the information available, there are several recommended methods.
+The general rule is to always use the highest quality data source available.